primefaces/primeng/apps/showcase/public/llms/components/treetable.md

 ## Context Menu

-TreeTable has exclusive integration with ContextMenu using the contextMenu event to open a menu on right click alont with contextMenuSelection properties to control the selection via the menu.
+TreeTable has exclusive integration with contextmenu component.
+In order to attach a menu to a table, add ttContextMenuRow directive to the rows that can be selected with context menu, define a local template variable for the menu and bind it to the contextMenu property of the table.
+This enables displaying the menu whenever a row is right clicked.
+A separate contextMenuSelection property is used to get a hold of the right clicked row.
+For dynamic columns, setting ttContextMenuRowDisabled property as true disables context menu for that particular row.

 ```html
 <p-toast [style]="{ marginTop: '80px' }" />